 The first question, Why aren't more doctors aware of the problems caused by Fascia?, is easy to answer.
 Because of the huge impetus on the oxymoronically-named EVIDENCE-BASED MEDICINE, a patient needs to have their doctor find something visibly / tangibly wrong with them in order for insurance to pay for care (in other words, it must show up on a test).
 Because in so many cases the medical profession cannot seem to grasp the differences between Functional Problems and Gross Pathology (HERE), they frequently fail to deal with the underlying cause(s) of patient's CHRONIC PAIN, CHRONIC INFLAMMATORY DISEASES, and/or AUTOIMMUNE ISSUES (click to see a list of the latter) --- all of which are, as I will begin to show you, intimately related to each other in ways that most of us have never contemplated before.

-I would never take DR. ADREW TAYLOR STILL'S position that problems with the Fasica are the root of all sickness and disease.
+I don't go as far as DR. ADREW TAYLOR STILL'S position; that problems with the Fasica are the root of all sickness and disease.
 However, 25 years of clinical practice and treating LOTS AND LOTS OF PATIENTS has taught me that as a profession we have gone so far the other way that we are OVERLOOKING THE IMPORTANCE OF FASCIA to the detriment of our patients.
 This issue becomes even more glaring once you realize that many --- maybe even the majority --- of all doctor visits can be chalked up to something called MUPS.

 I don't want to give fascia "mythical" powers, but as a tissue, it's unique because (in no particular order)........